Ground-state properties of a triangular triple quantum dot connected to superconducting leads: Ground states Fixed points for the TTQD connected to two SC leads

 In this section, we describe how the ground state of the TTQD coupled to two SC leads evolves as the Hamiltonian parameters $\epsilon_d$ and $\Gamma_S$ vary.
 Figure \ref{fig:results_2SC_terminal} shows the phase diagram for the ground state of $H_\mathrm{eff}^{}$ for relatively large interaction $U=2\pi t$.
 In the horizontal direction the average number of electrons $N_\mathrm{tot}$ in the TTQD increases as $\epsilon_d$ decreases, while in the vertical direction the SC proximity becomes large as $\Gamma_S$ increases.
 Specifically, for $\Gamma_S=0$, the occupation discontinuously changes near $\epsilon_d/U \simeq -1.2, -0.8,-0.3, 0.1$, and $0.3$.
 Correspondingly, level crossing occurs between the states of different total spins, $S=1/2$ and $S=0$, or $S=1$ Nagaoka state that is caused by orbital motions along the triangular configuration \cite{ONTN,Numata2,aoTTQD2011}.
 We see that the ground state evolves sensitively to the phase difference $\phi$ for intermediate values of the SC proximity, around $\Gamma_S^{}/t \simeq 3.0$, near half-filling $\epsilon/U \simeq -0.5$ where $N_\mathrm{tot}\simeq 3.0$.
 This reflects properties of the wavefunctions, which are schematically illustrated in Fig.\ \ref{fig:fixed_points} and can be expressed in the form

 These states also represent typical fixed points of the Wilson numerical renormalization group (NRG) near half-filling.
-Specifically, the two spinful states, $\left| \Phi_{SB} \right\rangle$ and $\left| \Phi_{RVB} \right\rangle$, constitute the SU(4) symmetric ground states for $\Gamma_S=0$ in the strong interaction case $U\gg t$ \cite{KKA1,ONTN,Zitko2,Logan3,Ulloa,Numata2,aoTTQD2011,Koga}.
+Specifically, the two spinful states, $\left| \Phi_{SB} \right\rangle$ and $\left| \Phi_{RVB} \right\rangle$, constitute a four-fold degenerate ground state for $\Gamma_S=0$ in the strong interaction case $U\gg t$ \cite{KKA1,ONTN,Zitko2,Logan3,Ulloa,Numata2,aoTTQD2011,Koga}.
 Note that the SB and RVB can be categorized into the even and odd parity states, respectively, with respect to a vertical axis passing through the apex site of the triangle (see Fig.\ \ref{fig:system}).

 Infinitesimal SC proximity lifts this degeneracy of the singlet bond (SB) and the resonating valence bond (RVB) states as seen in Fig.\ \ref{fig:energy} which shows $\Gamma_S$ dependence of the eigenvalues near half-filling $\epsilon_d=-0.5U$ for $U=2\pi t$.
 Detailed features of the eigenvectors can be deduced from the overlap integrals with the fixed-point wavefunctions defined in Eqs.\ \eqref{eq:SB_fixed_point}--\eqref{eq:Mixed_singlet_fixed_point}: